spglib/spglib/doc/api.rst

 		       const int types[],
   		       const int num_atom,
 		       const double symprec);

-This function finds a set of representative symmetry operations for primitive cells or its extension with lattice translations for supercells.

 The operations are stored in ``rotation`` and ``translation``.
 The number of operations is return as the return value.
 Rotations and